-The reason we are a “Farm to Fork” restaurant is NOT because it is the trendy thing to do.
+The reason we make “Farm to Fork” decisions as a restaurant is NOT because it is the trendy thing to do.
 I was born & raised on a farm and cattle ranch and deeply understand the significance of local farms & ranches in a community.
 The closer product is harvested to where it is consumed means:

-ALL of our Seafood comes through Seattle Fish company, the industry leader in quality & sustainability.
+ALL of our Seafood comes through Seattle Seafood company, the industry leader in quality & sustainability (Google for details)

-We are now getting 100% of our beef from either Clint & Mary Kay Buckner’s beautiful ranch on 75th & Nelson or Aspen Ridge; both true free range cattle 100% of their life and 100% grass-fed 100% of their life.
+We are now getting 100% of our beef from Clint Buckners beautiful ranch on 75th & Nelson; they are true free range 100% of their life and 100% grass-fed 100% of their life.
 Clint grows 100% of what he feeds all of his animals! (we are having our Summer staff party on this ranch in June).
 Our butcher is in Ft.
 Collins and he will hang our beef to dry age it for 3 weeks before fabricating it and sending it to us.
-This 3 week dry age both intensifies the beef flavor and tenderizes the meat as it begins to break down, making it better for our digestion.
+This 3 week dry age both intensifies the beef flavor and tenderizes the meat as it begins to break down.

 A cow only has so many each of a certain cut of steak, this is why we have re-worked our menu to have a true respect for these animals.
 True example: when America only wants chicken breast, Foster Farms learns to grow chickens with no legs and gigantic breasts (in about 1 month).
 The same goes for beef and we combat that by using the entire animal.
 You will need to pay attention to our inventory level on certain cuts of steak.
 Steak Cut Availability will be kept current on the board throughout the week.
 When we are out of Filet Mignon or Rib Eye for the week, this is not something to be ashamed of like having to 86 something because we weren’t prepared; this is something to be proud of!
-Steak frites will now be made with Aspen Ridge’s teres major (AKA petite filet), another company that holds to our standards!
+Steak frites will now be made with: teres major (same), sirloin steaks, flank steak, skirt steak, hanger steak & flat iron steak.